shockwaveHe/Robot-Trains-Robot/README.md

 ## Walkthrough

-- Checkout `examples` for some scripts to start with.
+- Checkout test `examples` for some scripts to start with.
 Many of them run on a real-world instance of ToddlerBot.

 - The `motion` folder contains carefully crafted keyframe animations designed for ToddlerBot.
 For example, you can run